 RAID in computing is synonymous with storage.
 Originally the term referred to a redundant array of inexpensive disks ( Redundant Array of Inexpensive Disks).
 Later, the acronym was updated.
 Today, the definition refers to the Redundant Array of Independent Disks, a redundant series of independent disks.
 But as experts point out, the purpose of the technology hasn't changed.

 Is RAID Interesting for the Mac User?
-A lot, because the space requirements continue to increase, and with it the need to record data in multiple disks, in order to avoid complete loss in case of failure: often many commercial solutions offer a pre-packaged RAID system, and precisely for this is useful to understand its nature to adapt it to our needs better.
+A lot, because the space requirements continue to increase and with it the need to record data in multiple disks in order to avoid complete loss in case of failure: often many commercial solutions offer a pre-packaged RAID system, and precisely for this is useful to understand its nature to adapt it to our needs better.

-Let's start with the Basics
+Let's start with the Basics.

-Before talking in detail about RAID, Types, and redundancy, it is better to clarify some basic concepts: a disk is a hardware device born to store data and can be used in various ways, but no operating system uses the disk directly; it does it using the "Volumes", where documents and folders are registered.
+Before talking in detail about RAID, its types, and redundancy, it is better to clarify some basic concepts: a disk is a hardware device born to store data and can be used in various ways, but no operating system uses the disk directly; it does it using the "Volumes", where documents and folders are registered.

-The difference between disks and volumes is very abstract and, above all, fleeting but fundamental: a volume does not have a correspondence in a disk because it can be the sum of several disks, but also a single part, since a disk can contain several volumes.
+The difference between disks and volumes is very abstract and, above all, fleeting but fundamental: a volume does not have a correspondence with a disk because it can be the sum of several disks, but also a single part, since a disk can contain several volumes.

 So how do we understand each other?
-It is enough to look at the question from an elementary point of view: the disks are a physical element, the volumes are decided by the user, in complete freedom, according to their needs and the characteristics of the operating system.
+It is enough to look at the question from an elementary point of view: the disks are a physical element, and the volumes are decided by the user, in complete freedom, according to their needs and the characteristics of the operating system.